 Luckily, there are antiviral, antifungal, and antibacterial essential oils that can help get rid of germs on your body, your things, and the surfaces in your home or workplace.
 With Aroma Foundry’s Germ Buster Essential Oil Six-Pack, you can protect yourself from infections and keep yourself as healthy as possible.

 The essential oils in this 6-Pack have the ability to help you fight against at least two of three different kinds of microbes: bacteria, fungi, and viruses.
 Some of the oils can even fight against all three.

 One of the best things about essential oils is that, unlike medication for infections, you can combine them to make blends that are more effective against a wider range of microbes.

 1. Eucalyptus Essential Oil

-Eucalyptus (Eucalyptus globulus) is an evergreen tree that is perhaps the best-known and most widely-used source for eucalyptus oil.
-It is native to Australia, and has also been used in Aboriginal Australian traditional medicine to treat symptoms of colds and the flu, like fever, body pains, and congestion.
-Eucalyptus has a long history of helping treat several kinds of illnesses and health conditions.
+Eucalyptus essential oil can help treat symptoms of colds and the flu, like fever, body pains, and congestion.
+It comes from the leaves of the eucalyptus tree, which has a long history of helping treat several kinds of illnesses and health conditions.

-The essential oil is taken from the tree’s leaves.
-As far back as the late 19th century, eucalyptus oil was used as an antiseptic agent during surgeries, as well as for cleaning catheters.
+Back in the late 19th century, eucalyptus oil was used as an antiseptic agent during surgeries, as well as for cleaning catheters.
 The United States also officially recognized the oil as an effective agent against insects, particularly ticks and fleas, in 1948.
-Eucalyptus essential oil has also been found to be able to help improve blood circulation, relieve pain, boost the immune system.
+It has also been found to be able to help improve blood circulation, relieve pain, and boost the immune system.

 Meanwhile, eucalyptus oil has also been proven to be effective against a number of viruses, particularly the swine flu (H1N1) and herpes type 1 (HSV1) viruses.